 Let's use an analogy:

 The business intelligence tool is like a map that we use to plan the itinerary before a long road trip.
-Embedded analytics is the GPS navigation inside your car that guides your way in real time!
-So, turn up the volume, and enjoy the view.
+Embedded analytics is the GPS navigation inside your car that guides your way in real-time!
+So, turn up the volume, and enjoy that view.

-More specifically, BI software is not integrated into the experience offered by your software or platform.
-These tools require navigation between separate interfaces to view reports, which means users have to go back and forth between multiple windows.
+More specifically, BI software isn't integrated into your software or platform's experience; these tools require navigation between separate interfaces to view reports, which means users have to go back and forth between multiple windows.

-BI solution gives you an overview of data coming from many systems, but without offering an easily understandable context.
-On the contrary, thanks to embedded analytics, it becomes possible to process data from multiple sources and integrate reports into your solution.
+BI solutions give you an overview of data coming from disparate systems, but fail to offer an easily digestible context.
+Insert embedded analytics, which makes it possible, and easy, to process data from multiple sources and integrate contextualized reports right where you need them.

-With the evolution of in-app analytics and the business’ response to it, a fundamental shift has occurred in the way we consume data.
-Visualizations used to entail static pictures and charts that presented a snapshot of a single point in time, but this is no longer the case.
-Analytics, interactive visualizations and real-time reports are increasingly necessary to turn the massive volume of data into compelling stories.
-Forrester predicts embedded analytics will become the new normal in three to five years due to the increase in operational and business complexity.
+With the evolution of in-app analytics and business’ responses to it, there has been a fundamental shift in the way we consume data.
+Visualizations used to be comprised of static pictures and charts that presented a snapshot of a single point in time, making insights quickly irrelevant.
+Now, analytics, interactive visualizations, and real-time reports are increasingly necessary to turn the massive volume of data into compelling stories that are actually valuable, which is why Forrester accurately predicted that embedded analytics would become the new normal (due to these increases in operational complexity).

 Types of embedded analytics

-Embedded analytics strives to bring together insight and action by integrating analytics deeper and deeper within business applications and workflows.
-The Analytics embedded within applications can have various types of architecture.
+Embedded analytics strives to join insight and action by integrating analytics deeper and deeper within business applications and workflows.
+The embedded analytics come in several architectural formats:

 Standalone analytics.
-Generally speaking, standalone BI and/or data visualization tools are built to create custom views of multiple data sources as well as help you look at other relevant data sources together or within a wider context.
-They also allow IT and software developers to embed analytics into their applications, enabling them to mash and merge data in order to answer complex business questions.
-The resulting visualizations can then be embedded into applications to make it easier for you to benefit from the insights.
+Generally speaking, standalone BI and/or data visualization tools are built to create custom views of multiple data sources and to help you look at other relevant data sources together (or at least within a wider context).
+Standalone analytics also allow IT and software developers to embed analytics into their applications, enabling them to mash and merge data in order to answer complex business questions.
+The resulting visualizations can then be embedded into applications to make it easier for users to actually get the insights they need.

 Inline analytics.
-With inline analytics, the analytics tool is part of the host application.
-It looks, feels, and acts as the host but runs as a separate element or module within it.
+With inline analytics, the analytics tool becomes part of the host application.
+It looks, feels, and acts as the host. but runs as a separate element (or module) within it.
 There might also be a separate tab where customers can view analytics about their activity within the application.
 In most cases, the embedded components sit within an iFrame, which is an HTML container that runs inside a webpage.

 Why are companies embracing embedded analytics?

 Today, Over 90% of software companies are embedding analytics tools in their applications, according to the State of Embedded Analytics Report.
-So why is embedded analytics garnering so much attention now in the software industry and business intelligence space and how are businesses using embedded analytics?
-Let’s look at some of the reasons.
+So why is embedded analytics getting so much attention in the software industry and business intelligence space?
+And, perhaps more importantly, how are businesses using embedded analytics?
+Let’s take a look: